 We currently do not sell health insurance or license our technology platform outside the United States other than in China.
-Our subsidiary in China recently launched pilot programs to market and sell insurance online in the city of Xiamen in the Fujian province of China and in Shanghai, China.
-We may attempt to expand our pilot programs to additional geographic regions.
+We may attempt to expand aspects of our business to additional geographic regions.
 We face significant challenges in connection with expanding our business into any foreign country, since we have no prior experience marketing or selling insurance in any foreign jurisdiction.
 Additionally, demand for private health insurance is not significant in many foreign countries as a result of government-sponsored healthcare systems.
 In addition to facing many of the same challenges we face domestically, we also would have to overcome other obstacles such as:

-• legal, political or systemic restrictions on the ability of United States companies to market insurance or otherwise do business in foreign countries;
+legal, political or systemic restrictions on the ability of United States companies to market insurance or otherwise do business in foreign countries;